Dinners · Old-Fashioned Classics

 Old-Fashioned Meatloaf

 Meatloaf gets laughed at until it's in front of you — and then it's the plate that goes quiet.
-Grandma's was the real thing: tender, savoury, and crowned with that sweet-sticky ketchup glaze that caramelised at the edges, served in thick slices over mash with a ladle of gravy.
+Grandma's was the real thing: tender, savory, and crowned with that sweet-sticky ketchup glaze that caramelized at the edges, served in thick slices over mashed potatoes with a ladle of gravy.

 The difference between a good meatloaf and the dry, dense doorstop people dread comes down to one old trick: a panade.
 Soak a couple of slices of bread in milk, mash them to a paste, and mix that in — it holds moisture right through the bake and keeps the loaf tender.
 Two more small rules: mix it gently (overworked meat turns rubbery), and rest it before slicing so the juices settle and the slices hold.